ocaml-multicore/kcas/README.md

 > can cause
 > [starvation](<https://en.wikipedia.org/wiki/Starvation_(computer_science)>) as
 > producers may then be able to always complete their transactions before
-> consumers and the back of the queue might grow without bound.
+> consumers and the back of the queue might grow without bound. _Can you see a
+> way to avoid this problem?_

 #### Composing transactions